fansi-sifan/Brookings-Metro-Mapper/README.md

 **Download the map!(Publication Ready!)**
-This button generates and html of a publication-ready map that looks exactly as you have customized it in-app.
+This button generates an html of a publication-ready map that looks exactly as you have customized it in-app.

 * *Custom label options* (title, subtitle, notes, source, figure number) apply only to "Download Map (Publication Ready!)" and "Download the Code" products (except "legend title" which applies to all map downloads).